Shaxadhere/Shaxadhere/Readme.md

 ### I'm a Web Application Developer, MERN Stack Developer and Entrepreneur!
 - 🔭 I’m currently working on PHP Projects!
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate with other developers to create awesome projects
 - 🥅 2021 Goals: Make more awesome web and mobile apps